 On February 19th, 2016, a “kick-off” conference call occurred with a handful of PTAB practitioners to explore whether they felt similarly.
 They did.
 Our first action was the creation of an organizational charter to provide a unified voice for all stakeholders to participate in the formation of a PTAB bar association.
 More than 45 law firms (and several companies) quickly signed on, and in less than seven months we launched the PTAB Bar Association.

 I have been humbled by the level of commitment and effort by so many of the legal community to fulfill our mission of launching this association and making this bar association a success.
-I am truly honored to be the Interim President of the association.

 Q. Todd Dickinson (Polisinelli PC)